Conference Program

 2. Relationships Between Paternal Involvement and Parental Relationship Quality, Buse Şencan Karakuş, Hacettepe University, Turkey (Online presentation)

-3. Feeding, Bonding, and Intergenerational “Love” in an Indigenous Society in Taiwan, Leberecht Funk, Independent Scholar; Free University of Berlin, Germany (In-person presentation)
+3. Feeding, Bonding, and Intergenerational “Love” in an Indigenous Society in Taiwan, Leberecht Funk, Independent Scholar; Free University of Berlin, Germany (Online presentation)

 4. Baby Makes Three: The Changing Face of Marital Love Across the Transition to Parenthood, Kristin Mickelson, Arizona State University, United States (In-person presentation)